Formal symplectic realizations: Abstract

 \section{Abstract}

 We study the relationship between several constructions of symplectic realizations of a given Poisson manifold.
-We show that, for an arbitrary Poisson structure on $\R^{n}$, the realization given by tree-level part of Kontsevich star-product coincides with the one given by a formal version of the original construction of Weinstein, when suitably put in global Darboux form.
-We give an explicit formula for this realization in terms of rooted trees involving only computable Kontsevich's weights, for which we set up a simple iterated integral, building on results of Kathotia.
+Our main result is a general formula for a formal symplectic realization in the case of an arbitrary Poisson structure on $\R^n$.
+This formula is expressed in terms of rooted trees and elementary differentials, building on the work of Butcher, and the coefficients are shown to be a generalization of Bernoulli numbers appearing in the linear Poisson case.
+We also show that this realization coincides with a formal version of the original construction of Weinstein, when suitably put in global Darboux form, and with the realization coming from tree-level part of Kontsevich's star product.
+We provide a simple iterated integral expression for the relevant coefficients and show that they coincide with underlying Kontsevich weights.

 {}